jamesericdavidson/jamesdavidson.xyz/content/testimonials/index.md

 {{< youtube id=nlXkMwipTmg loading=lazy >}}

+## Dan Cooper (With Empathy Copy) {#dan-cooper}

+> Appearing on the Jibber Jabber with Jim podcast was fantastic.
+>
+> Jim is a wonderful host who knows when to ask questions and when to sit back and let guests speak on their chosen subject.
+>
+> I think this speaks to both his skills as a listener, and as a host who knows how to get the most from his time with guests.
+>
+> The future of talk radio is safe with James at the helm.

+{{< youtube id=OYdkR-8A84o loading=lazy >}}

 ## Selina Wells (Yellow Rhino Coaching) {#selina-wells}

 > What an enjoyable evening I spent with James at FCR.